Since CBD is so crazy-hot right now, there’s a lot of information about it online. A simple Google search for “CBD” is enough to make your head spin.

 With reputable studies showing the health benefits of CBD for pets, the most encouraging result is that CBD appears to be safe, even when consumed in high doses, and over extended periods of time.
 Just be sure to administer legal CBD tinctures from reputable sources, as THC can be very toxic for animals.

 CBD Has Been Around for a Long Time

 Despite the current restrictions and stigmas associated with cannabis use today, this hasn’t always been the case.
 Humans have been using the cannabis plant, for one reason or another, since ancient times.

 Interestingly enough, the very first case of medicinal cannabis use dates back to China, circa 2737 BC.
-Evidence has proven that Chinese Emperor Sheng Nung used a cannabis-infused tea to help with a variety of different ailments, including memory loss, malaria, and rheumatism.
+Evidence has proven that Chinese Emperor Sheng Nung used a cannabis-infused tea to help with a variety of different ailments.

-Queen Victoria is also known to have used cannabis to help alleviate her painful menstrual cramps.
-Sir J. Russell Reynolds prescribed cannabis to help relieve the pain during her period, and is quoted saying, “when pure and administered carefully, [cannabis] is one of the most valuable medicines we possess.”
+Queen Victoria is also known to have used cannabis to help alleviate ailments.
+Sir J. Russell Reynolds prescribed cannabis to help relieve ailments, and is quoted saying, “when pure and administered carefully, [cannabis] is one of the most valuable medicines we possess.”

 CBD Might Cause You to Fail a Drug Test [But it's Highly Unlikely]

 While it’s extremely unlikely that consuming CBD will cause a false positive on a drug test, it’s not exactly unheard of.

 When a company performs a drug test, they're specifically looking for the presence of THC in your system, not CBD.
 Rosebud CBD is a “full spectrum” oil, containing the legal limit of less than 0.3% THC.
 However, depending on your personal dosage, it is possible for a drug test to show a false positive.